Mfanfuthi Bhembe

-Mfanafuthi Taribo Bhembe (born 9 October 1982 in Mbabane) is a Swaziland international footballer who plays for Mbabane Swallows.
+Mfanafuthi Taribo Bhembe (born 9 October 1982) is a Liswati footballer who played for Mbabane Swallows.

 Career

-Bhembe began his career by Nkomazi Sundowns F.C. and joined on year later in 2000 to Mbabane Swallows, before he attended in July 2006 by Alabama A&M University.
+Bhembe began his career at Nkomazi Sundowns F.C. and one year later in 2000 joined Mbabane Swallows, before he attended in July 2006 by Alabama A&M University.

 United States

 He notched 14 goals in 16 appearances during a surprise senior season in 2008 for Alabama A&M University of the SWAC Conference, helping the side to a 9–5–3 record last fall.
 The resulting 1.94 points per game were tied for the fifth most in Division I last season, while his 14 goals ranked tied for 10th overall.

 Lagerwey says: "Futhi was the fifth leading goal scorer in Division I this season.
 He's a quick attacking player that got things done at the collegiate level, so we're anxious to see if that can translate to the pros."